libaudioverse/libaudioverse/contributing.md

 Every new non-vendored dependency must be added to all CI configurations and makes building on Windows harder.

 If you add new functions, you need to add them to `metadata/functions.y`.
-The rest of the file serves as an example of how to do it. new constants need to go in `metadata/enumerations.y` and must never be defined outside enums.
+The rest of the file serves as an example of how to do it.
+New constants need to go in `metadata/enumerations.y` and must never be defined outside enums.
 If you add a significant feature, you need to also add something to the manual found in `docs/`.

 ###Adding a Node###